humdrum-tools/humdrum-documentation/guide/ch04/index.md

 Many musical processes entail some sort of data translation in which one form of representation is transformed into another form of representation.
-There are innumerable examples of such musical
-\"translations.\" For example, we might rewrite guitar tablatures as notated pitches.
+There are innumerable examples of such musical "translations."
+For example, we might rewrite guitar tablatures as notated pitches.
 Pitches might be translated to tonic-solfa syllables.
 Scale-degrees might be analyzed as Roman-numeral harmonies.
-Figured bass notations might be \"realized\" as pitches.
+Figured bass notations might be "realized" as pitches.
 Successive pitches might be characterized as melodic intervals.
 Intervals might be rewritten as semitone distances.
 Pitch-class sets might be transformed to interval-class vectors.